All About Bronchiolitis: Causes, Symptoms, and Treatment

 According to the National Library of Medicine of the United States, bronchiolitis is a common lung infection in small children.
 From a clinical standpoint, it’s characterized by mucus buildup in the small airways of the lungs (bronchioles).
 It’s usually caused by a virus.

 According to the journal Pediatría Integral (In English: Comprehensive Pediatrics), bronchiolitis occurs in epidemics during the winter and early spring.
-The most affected population group are young children between three and six months of age.
+The most affected population group is young children between three and six months of age.
 Here are some of the most common causative agents:

 1. Respiratory syncytial virus (RSV)